Running Hippius Blockchain Node

 sudo systemctl start hippius-node

-11. Next Steps
+10. Next Steps

-After setting up your blockchain node and IPFS:
+After setting up your blockchain node:

 - ✅ Ensure blockchain node is fully synced